I have spent the greater part of 5 years carrying bows in my backpacks. And I don't mean strapped to the outside, I mean actually INSIDE my pack.

 In order to answer these two questions we need to look at the fundamentals of what a bow is expected to do and that is luckily pretty simple.
 A bow in its bare essence is expected to accurately deliver an arrow to the point at which the archer is aiming with enough force for the job it is being employed to do.
 Whether that is on the Olympic archery range or stump shooting in your favorite part of the woods, that is what a bow is supposed to do.
 Pretty simple right.

 I think the problem comes in with expectation of the reader.
-If the reader is wanting to shoot a half inch grouping and is used to a $2000 and upward bow with sites, stabilising bars, shock absorbers and all that other fancy equipment often seen at pro archery shoot, then he will naturally ask the two question above.
+If the reader is wanting to shoot a half inch grouping and is used to a $2000 and upward bow with sites, stabilising bars, shock absorbers and all that other fancy equipment often seen at a pro archery shoot, then he will naturally ask the two questions above.

 If he is a big game hunter on the hunt for an African Hippopotamus then he is going to expect some serious kinetic energy which is only going to come from a high powered compound bow and he may also ask the questions above.

-But then there is a whole other world of archers out there, each with different expectations and needs from an archery bow, but the one thing remains true to all of them; they want a bow that can "accurately deliver an arrow to the point at which the archer is aiming with enough force for the job it is being employed to do."
+Then there is a whole other world of archers out there, each with different expectations and needs from an archery bow, but the one thing remains true to all of them; they want a bow that can "accurately deliver an arrow to the point at which the archer is aiming with enough force for the job it is being employed to do."

 The SAS Tactical Survival Bow is one such bow when used for hunting.
 Over the years I have received amazing feedback from my customers who send me photos and videos of their hunts.
 With wild boar, blue wildebeest weighing upward of 550lbs, deer and more, this bow does what a bow is supposed to.
 It delivers and arrow with enough power to the point of aim.
 It is therefore no gimmick and certainly is a "real" bow.
 Maybe not to the elitist snobbish archer who cannot get out of his own head no matter what he is looking at because his bow will always be better in his mind, but it certainly deserves it place in the archery world and that is what we are talking about today.